-As a construction worker in New Zealand, you can either work part time or full time.
+As a hospitality worker in New Zealand, you can either work part time or full time.
 The same work rights apply whether you work full time or part time.
+Part-time is common in hospitality, with many people working fewer than 30 hours a week.

-Different h Different hours of employment in New Zealand Full time Usually between 30 and 40 hours a week with guaranteed hours.
+Different hours of employment in New Zealand Full time Usually between 30 and 40 hours a week with guaranteed hours.
 Part time Usually between 10 and 15 hours a week, but can be up to 30 hours a week with guaranteed hours.
 Casual Casual workers are employed as and when required and do not have regular or guaranteed hours of work.
 Work is offered when available and there is no requirement to accept work when offered.